projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-virtio-devices.rst

 an overview about virtio history, motivation, and advantages, and then highlights virtio key concepts.
 Second, this section will describe ACRN's virtio architectures and elaborate on ACRN virtio APIs.
-Finally this section will introduce all the virtio devices currently supported by ACRN.
+Finally this section will introduce all the virtio devices supported by ACRN.

 Virtio Introduction